 The Office for Human Rights (OHR) oversees a system of safeguards to affirm, promote and protect the human and civil rights of the people the Department supports.
 Under this system individuals are engaged to the maximum extent feasible in directing their own lives.
 The system also helps individuals overcome obstacles to leading more vital and satisfying lives in more typical settings, and to be free from abuse and mistreatment.

 OHR provides support and oversight to the Department's human rights system.
 OHR works with other offices and divisions as an ombudsperson for identifying and clarifying confusion over rules and regulations affecting human rights of individuals.
-There are six Human Rights Specialists within the OHR who provide these services to agencies and programs across the Commonwealth.
+There are four Human Rights Specialists within the OHR, one per region, who provide these services to agencies and programs across the Commonwealth.

 System of Safeguards:

-Every Departmental and private provider agency appoints Human Rights Officers who are responsible for human rights trainings and support for individuals and their families.
-These officers offer advice, information, and guidance to direct staff on human rights issues.
-Each agency also appoints a Human Rights Coordinator who supports the officers and is a liaison between the agency's administration and its human rights committee.
+Every Departmental and private provider agency appoints Human Rights Officers and Human Rights Coordinators who are responsible for human rights trainings and support for individuals and their families.
+They officers offer advice, information, and guidance to direct staff on human rights issues.
+The Human Rights Coordinator also acts as liaison between the agency's administration and its human rights committee.
 OHR supports the training of the Officers and Coordinators.

 Human Rights Committees help service providers determine how they will affirm, promote, and protect the human and civil rights of people the Department supports.
 These committees also monitor and review the activities of the provider with regard to these rights.
 Human Rights Committees are fully empowered under the Department's regulations to take action to uphold these rights, particularly regarding any limitation of movement, or other restrictions being placed on an individual.